go-tapd/tapd/README.md

 The Go-Tapd-SDK is a Go client library for accessing the [Tapd API](https://www.tapd.cn/).

 > [!WARNING]
-> ⚠️⚠️ **This is currently still a non-stable version, is not recommended for production use.** ⚠️⚠️
+> This is currently still a non-stable version, is not recommended for production use.

 If you encounter any issues, you are welcome to [submit an issue](https://github.com/go-tapd/tapd/issues/new).